Billy-j0/Data-Analytics-Projects/README.md

 ➡️ Beautiful Soup is a Python package for parsing HTML and XML documents.
 It creates a parse tree for parsed pages that can be used to extract data from HTML, which is useful for web scraping

 ➡️ Objective : I wanted to buy a smart phone but the price was too high, So I built a python program to scrape data from Amazon and notify me via email if there is a drop in price of the smart phone.
-This is a very simple webscraping project and
+This is a very simple webscraping project

 [Web-Scraping](https://github.com/Billy-j0/Data-Analytics-Projects/blob/main/Amazon-Web-Scraping.ipynb)